Naharul98/KCL-Buddy-scheme/README.md

 For a full project documentation/report, please check 'documentation.pdf' in the repo

-## Basic directory structure
-* All the front end HTML pages can be found in resources/views
-* All core javascript components can be found in public/js
-* The primary web route is contained in routes/web.php
-* All the controllers are located in app/Http/Controllers/
-* Security middleware is located in app/Http/Middleware/
-* The majority of connection configurations are defined in the root .env file

 ### Running the website from source
 To run the development version of the application, you must have composer installed.
 After this, ensure you are in the project directory and run: